(sing this) Santa Clause is coming, Santa Claus is coming, he’s not very far away. Time to hang your stockings up, tomorrow’s Christmas Day!

 This one is very country chic.
 Bow tie napkins are super simple to make.
 Just fold the napkin up like you are making a fan and wrap a little bit of fabric around the middle.

 This table, from Better Homes and Gardens is just so bright and cheery.
-I saw some little trees like these ones in Coles yesterday if anyone wants to re-create the look.
+I have seen some little trees like these ones in Coles if anyone wants to re-create the look.

-This one is a bit frillier than something I would normally go for but in a room with a roaring fireplace I think it would be perfect.
+It’s a bit frillier than something I would normally go for but in a room with a roaring fireplace I think this one would be perfect.
 I love the pine cones and the strings of red beads.

 Very out there I know but this one just screams ‘you’re going to have fun’ to me.
 I think those trees would be pretty easy to whip up with a bit of cardboard.
 Just cut two big triangles and cut one from the bottom to the middle and the other one from the top to the middle then slide them on top of each other.
 Dress them up with bling and you’re good to go.